anapenedos/PhosQuest/documentation/web_app_testing.md

 ![Results for PRL](images/web_app_testing/Case4e.png)

 **'Exact Matches' option**
-<br> For the exact matches option, unfortunately our code did not give the same result and could not identify the four results that were previously identifed using the 'similar match' method.
-This is something we did not have time to resolve, but will look into.
+<br> For the exact matches option, PRL was not detected.
+The "name searches" utilises substrates = `subs_full_name`, which translates to full name.
+Thus, searching for PRL will not work in an exact match as this corresponds to gene name.
+Currently we could only search for one specific field.
+In the future, we will look to implement multi-field searches to capture different information.

 ### Test case scenario 5 = Searching for Inhibitors via accession number e.g. 4877